-Several cleanup ideas have surfaced which vary from a floating recycling plant, to the melding of plastic into a Utopian island.
-The most practical and organized appears to come from the Environmental Cleanup Coalition which proposes a large floating cleanup flotilla with an accompanying algae and tuna aquaculture operation to supports costs.
+Several cleanup ideas have surfaced which vary from a floating recycling plant to the melding of plastic into a Utopian island.
+The most practical and organized appears to come from the Environmental Cleanup Coalition which proposes a large floating cleanup flotilla with an accompanying algae and tuna aquaculture operation to support costs.

 Further research and updates on the Pacific trash gyre can be found on Algalita Marine Research Foundation‘s website.